 Cadsonbury Publications, Christchurch, 2012.
 Softback.
 474 pages.
 NEW.

 Tells the romantic story of the island's history together with Simpson's account of his own visit.
 Illustrated.
 Scarce.
-Slight wear to dust jacket.
+THIS COPY has no jacket.

 A memoir of a year the Grundy's spent on the Chatham Islands relieving the resident doctor.
 A collection of light hearted anectdotes and acute observations.
 First published 1968.